-The County operates a number of significant outdoor and indoor recreation areas and facilities such as Chickakoo, Hasse Lake, Jackfish Lake, Constable Chelsea Robinson, Prospector's Point day use areas and the Entwistle Pool.
-The County also operates several smaller day use areas found in the Ascot Beach, Kokomoko, Gainford, Rich's Point and Muir Lake areas.
+The County operates a number of significant outdoor and indoor recreation areas and facilities such as the Wabamun Lake waterfront park, Chickakoo, Hasse Lake, Jackfish Lake, Constable Chelsea Robinson, Prospector's Point day use areas and the Entwistle Pool.
+The County also operates several smaller day use areas found in the Wabamun, Ascot Beach, Kokomoko, Gainford, Rich's Point and Muir Lake areas.
 The County is also a joint owner to the TransAlta Tri Leisure Centre located in the City of Spruce Grove.
 Local programs are delivered across Parkland through funding provided to local community associations, cost-sharing agreements and other not-for-profit organizations.